Skip to main content

 If you would like to send a section 30 notification to Waikato Regional Council, please send a request to WRCfasttrackapps@waikatoregion.govt.nz

-Waikato Regional Council will recover from applicants all actual and reasonable costs incurred in carrying out obligations under section 30 as enabled by the FTAA.
-The rates charged will be in accordance with Waikato Regional Council’s fees and charges as set out in the Annual Plan.
+Waikato Regional Council will recover from applicants all actual and reasonable costs incurred during pre-application consultation and carrying out obligations under section 30 as enabled by the FTAA.
+The rates charged will be in accordance with Waikato Regional Council’ s fees and charges as set out in the Annual Plan.